Watching popular French shows on Netflix and Amazon is an excellent way to gain cultural fluency while honing vocabulary and listening skills.

 This fun spy comedy satirizes France’s secret service as well as French bureaucracy and colonialism.

-At the height of the Cold War in 1960, André Merlaux is hired as a trainee at the French secret service.
+At the height of the Cold War in 1960, young André Merlaux is hired as a trainee at the French secret service.
 He soon becomes trapped in a web of global intrigue, absurd bureaucracy, and young love.

 Amazon Prime members can stream these French television series for free in the US.
 Not a Prime member yet?
 Click here to start your free 30-day trial.